New York State Bicycle Route System: State Bicycle Route 114

 New York State Bicycle Route 114 is shared entirely with NY 114, except within Sag Harbor where it diverts onto Hempstead Street, then Bay Street before rejoining NY 114, and in Greenport, where it continues west from NY 114's northern terminus along NY 25 until it reaches the second New York Truck Route 25 (Moore's Lane), and New York State Bicycle Route 25.

 State Bicycle Route 199

 New York State Bicycle Route 199 follows Route 199 from Route 32 in Ulster across the Kingston–Rhinecliff Bridge east through Red Hook to Route 308 in Milan.

 State Bicycle Route 208

 New York State Bicycle Route 208 runs along most of New York State Route 208 from Washingtonville north to New Paltz, passing through Montgomery.

 State Bicycle Route 209

 New York State Bicycle Route 209 runs within Port Jervis from the Pennsylvania border, where it connects to BicyclePA Route Y1.
+The route runs along a long portion of U.S. Route 209 until it reaches Mill Dam Road in Stone Ridge, New York.
+The route follows Mill Dam Road until it turns north onto Bogart Lane until that road ends and then turns northwest onto Tongore Road until the intersection with Hurley Mountain Road (Ulster CR 5) and remains along this road until it reaches New York State Route 28 and New York State Bicycle Route 28.
 The route is proposed to continue north to Kingston.